mmeendez8/mmeendez8.github.io/_posts/2019-01-19-vae-theory.md

 The decoder is also neural network.
 It’s input will be in the same dimensional space than the encoder’s output and its function consists on bringing the data back to the original probability distribution.
 This is, output an image as the ones we have in our dataset.

-So during training, the encoder ‘encodes’ the images into the latent space (information is lost due to lower dimensionality), after this the decoder tries to recover the original input.
-The commited error is for sure **backpropagated** through the whole network and the this improves its ability to reconstruct the original inputs.
+So during training, the encoder 'encodes' the images into the latent space (information is lost due to lower dimensionality), after this the decoder tries to recover the original input.
+The committed error is then **backpropagated** through the whole network and this improves its ability to reconstruct the original inputs.

-But wait… wasn’t this a **generative** model?
+But wait… wasn't this a **generative** model?
 Yes!
 The encoder is in fact fitting a probability distribution to our data!
-The lower dimensional space is stochastic (usually modeled with a Gaussian probability density), so once our training has converged to an stable solution, we can sample from this distribution an create new unseen samples!!
+The lower dimensional space is stochastic (usually modeled with a Gaussian probability density), so once our training has converged to a stable solution, we can sample from this distribution and create new unseen samples!!

 If you are not impressed yet, think about this simplification of the problem.
 Imagine we collect all articles that have been published in New York Times during last year and we force ourselves to summarize them but with the following restriction: we can only use one hundred words from English vocabulary.
 For this task we will need to select this set of words carefully to minimize the loss of information.
-When we have succeed at this task, we might be able to reconstruct the original article from the words we see.
+When we have succeeded at this task, we might be able to reconstruct the original article from the words we see.
 But also, we can select a random number of words (from the 100 sample set) and create a new 'fake' article!

 <div class="post-center-image">
 {% picture pimage /assets/images/fullsize/posts/2019-01-19-vae-theory/fake.jpg --alt Fake news image %}